Steven-Klavins/off-the-rails/README.md

 ## What you can do

-As a user you can post update and delete articles, articles persist when running the app on a local database.
+As a user you can post, update and delete articles, articles persist when running the app on a local database.
+Other users can also leave comments on your posts, they can also later delete their comments if they wish to do so.

 <p align="center">
 <img src="Screenshot.png" alt="drawing" width="600"/>